Loading…

 Genetec Security Center is one of the most recognized names in enterprise physical security, offering a unified platform that integrates video surveillance through its Omnicast module, access control through Synergis, and ANPR through AutoVu.
 Its strength lies in the convergence of multiple security systems into a single operational interface, making it a natural choice for organizations that manage both video and physical access control.
-Visylix, developed by Aptibit Technologies, is an AI native video management platform that prioritizes deep video intelligence with 10 built in AI models, hyperscale streaming, and flexible deployment across cloud, on premise, edge, and hybrid architectures.
+Visylix, developed by Aptibit Technologies, is an AI native video management platform that prioritizes deep video intelligence with 13 built-in AI models, hyperscale streaming, and flexible deployment across cloud, on premise, edge, and hybrid architectures.

 The strategic difference between these platforms reflects different visions of what a VMS should be.
 Genetec views the VMS as the hub of a converged physical security ecosystem.
 Visylix views the VMS as an AI powered video intelligence platform that transforms video from passive recording into active operational intelligence.
 Both approaches have merit, and the right choice depends on whether your primary need is security system convergence or deep video AI analytics.